 Julia Fitzelle is the Head of Learning and Participation at Rambert, where she is a key member of the senior team.
 She is experienced in managing complex projects, innovating engagement programmes and partner relationships.
 Julia has written resource packs and designed teacher training, to support the AQA GCSE, AS and A level Dance specifications.
 She has almost 15 years experience in mainstream education, teaching at secondary schools across London, leaving her role as Academic Director of Creative Arts before joining Rambert.

-Katy Donnelly is Development Manager at Jacksons Lane in Highgate, managing the fundraising strategy.
-Prior to this role, she worked at Royal Botanic Gardens Kew, The Place and the London Library.
+Katy Donnelly is Trusts Fundraising Manager at My AFK in Hornsey, raising funds to help disabled children and young people live independent lives.
+Prior to this role, she worked at Jacksons Lane, Royal Botanic Gardens Kew, and The Place.
 She has experience of raising funds from Trusts, statutory bodies, individuals and Major Donors for a variety of causes in the arts and heritage sectors.
-Before starting work in arts fundraising, she worked in Sales and Marketing for an international loyalty company, focusing on events management.

 Simon Hinde is a journalist and academic with a background in newspapers and online digital journalism and management and director-level experience in global media businesses.
 He currently teaches and runs the Journalism and Publishing department at University of the Arts London.